Site logo

 Spanish: Navidad

-In Spain, many holidays are often a mixture of Christmas and Pagan traditions; however, as a historically Catholic holiday, Christmas is celebrated on the 25th of December in honor of the birth of Jesus.
+In Spain, many holidays are often a mixture of Christmas and Pagan traditions; however, as a historically Catholic holiday, Christmas is celebrated on the 25th of December in honour of the birth of Jesus.

 St. Stephen's Day